thwbecker/interact/README.md

-    Please note that there are various programs to convert to and from the above patch format, e.g. patch2xyz to go to GMT style xyz coordinates for the edges of each patch, patch2geom to go from patch format to the Geometry center's geomview OFF format, or points2patch to convert a set of four points in FE ordering to the above patch format.
+    Please note that there are various programs to convert to and from the above patch format, e.g. patch2xyz to go to GMT style xyz coordinates for the edges of each patch, patch2vtk to go from patch format to (paraview) VTK format, or points2patch to convert a set of four points in FE ordering to the above patch format.